NRS 202.275 is the Nevada law which makes it a crime to:

 - Any person whose short-barreled rifle or shotgun that has been determined to be a collector’s item pursuant to 26 U.S.C.
 Chapter 53;

 - Any person whose short-barreled rifle or shotgun that has been determined to be a curio or relic pursuant to 18 U.S.C.
 Chapter 444

 4. Can the criminal record be sealed?

 Yes.
 NRS 202.275 convictions can be sealed five years after the case ends.
 But if the charge gets dismissed, then the defendant can petition for a record seal immediately.5

 Learn about how to get a record seal in Nevada.
 The entire procedure takes several weeks to months to complete.

 Non-citizens convicted of any firearm crime risk getting deported.6 Consequently, immigrants being prosecuted for gun crimes need to try to get their charges reduced or lessened to non-deportable offenses.
 Otherwise, they may be called into immigration court in addition to criminal court.

 Arrested?
 Contact a lawyer

 Have you been charged in Nevada?
-Our Las Vegas criminal defense attorneys offer free consultations.
+Our Las Vegas criminal defense attorneys offer consultations.
 Call us or fill out the query form on this page.
 We are available 24/7.

 In California?
 See our article about short-barreled shotguns in California.